quark-mcu/qm-bootloader/README.rst

 Flashing
 ========

 The bootloader must be flashed on the OTP ROM flash region.
+Before flashing a new bootloader, a mass erase should be performed.

 For flashing the board OpenOCD must be used.
 You can optionally use gdb as a front-end for OpenOCD as described below.